sergeypedan/instagram-log-in-wall-remover-ff/README.md

 ## How to install

-From official FireFox addons store
+From the official FireFox addons store: [addon page](https://addons.mozilla.org/en-US/firefox/addon/instagram-log-in-wall-remover/)